 - Polycystic Ovary Syndrome (PCOS) With this condition the ovaries produce abnormal amounts of male hormones and ovulation is often difficult to stimulate.
 While drugs such as clomiphene and fertility injections sometime induce ovulation, many people are resistant.
-OCP's improve PCOS prior to attempting ovulation and may reduce the dose of medicine required to ovulate. - Persistent Ovarian Cysts Occasionally a cyst will remain or arise after a stimulated cycle.
-This would be detected on a "baseline" ultrasound scan and if it is producing hormones, could impair the next cycle.
-To suppress these types of cysts, OCP's allow time for the cyst to resolve and prevent new ones from developing. - Hyperstimulation If the response to fertility medicines is too rapid the cycle may be canceled to prevent the potentially life-threatening condition of Ovarian Hyperstimulation Syndrome (discussed elsewhere).
-It is important that conception does NOT occur as this may cause complications.
-Thus, OCP's will prevent pregnancy and also suppress the many ovarian cysts speeding their elimination. - Cycle regulation - Many couples have busy schedules and timing of intercourse is difficult, if not impossible, with their normal menstrual cycle.
-In such cases, the cycle start may be changed by OCP's, allowing ovulation to fall near a particular date.
-This is also useful to avoid ovulation when laboratory personnel or services are not available.
-Synchronizing patients helps the laboratory be more efficient by keeping the freshest supplies for the largest number of patients. - Low-responders Some women produce few follicles and will respond better if given a combination of OCP's and Lupron injections before starting fertility medicines.
+OCP's improve the PCOS prior to attempting to make the woman ovulate, thus reducing the dose of medicine required. - Persistent Ovarian Cysts Occasionally a cyst will remain or arise after a natural or stimulated cycle.
+This would be detected on a "baseline" ultrasound scan and if it is producing hormones, could negatively affect the next cycle.
+To suppress these types of cysts, OCP's allow time for the cyst to resolve and prevent new ones from developing.
+Use of OCP's reduces the chance of having to cancel/postpone treatment. - Cycle regulation - Many couples have busy schedules and timing of intercourse is difficult, if not impossible, with their normal menstrual cycle.
+In such cases, the cycle start may be changed by OCP's, allowing ovulation to fall near a particular date. - Low-responders Some women produce few follicles and will respond better if given a combination of OCP's and Lupron injections before starting fertility medicines.
 This appears beneficial to women in their late 30's or 40's.